amazestats/amazestats-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2.

+## API Service

+To run this application, the API service must be running.
+See [API Service README](https://github.com/amazestats/amazestats-api/blob/master/README.md) for more information.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.